Differences between adjustable and fixed loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
-Call Power Purchase Mortgage at (877) 226-8191 for details.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Call Power Purchase Mortgage at (800)593-0143 to discuss how we can help.

-ARMs usually start out at a very low rate that may increase over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+ARMs most often feature the lowest, most attractive rates toward the beginning.
+They provide that interest rate for an initial period that varies greatly.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans benefit people who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for people who expect to move in three or five years.
+These types of ARMs benefit borrowers who will sell their house or refinance before the initial lock expires.